allenporter/synthetic-home/README.md

 ### Inventory

-An inventory is set of devies, areas, and most importantly invidual *Entities*, and a default state and set of attributes.
+An inventory is set of devies, areas, and most importantly individual *Entities*, and a default state and set of attributes.
 An inventory can be used by [home-assistant-synthetic-home](https://github.com/allenporter/home-assistant-synthetic-home) to actually load a Home Assistant instance with these areas, devices, and entities.

 ```yaml